DataDog/dd-trace-rb/docs/UpgradeGuide2.md

   end
   ```

-  Changing the name of the top-level span (`http_server.queue` -> `http.proxy.request`) would break a lot of stuff (monitors, dashboards, notebooks).
-The following snippet rename the top-level span back to help migration.
+  Changing the name of the top-level span (`http_server.queue` -> `http.proxy.request`) would break functionality such as monitoring, dashboards and notebooks.
+The following snippet renames the top-level span back to assist with migration.

   ```ruby
   Datadog::Tracing.before_flush(